dummy-andra/aks-operations/README.md

 ### Examine deployments, pods, services in VS Code via Kubernetes (vscode-kubernetes-tools) extension

+* Select the cluster you want to use
 * Select namespace `azure-vote`
 * Naviate to Workloads / Deployments
     * Double click `azure-vote-front` deployment to see YAML